Explanations » B1+ Grammar Explanations » Future continuous, future perfect

 Actions in progress in the future

-We use the future continuous for situations or actions that will be in progress at a certain time in the future.
+We use the future continuous to talk about situations or actions that will be in progress at a certain time in the future.

 • This time next week, we‘ll be travelling to Paris.